-Using everythingdulcimer.com, Larry and I charted a course for our trip.
-I found dulcimer clubs in North Carolina and eastern Tennessee that had jams this week and we are on the road!
+Jam-a-Day Summer 2017 – Using the former everythingdulcimer.com Larry and I charted a course for our trip.
+I found dulcimer clubs in North Carolina and eastern Tennessee that had jams that week and we hit the road!

 DAY ONE – Melrose, Florida The first jam was, appropriately, at home.
 Melrose Dulcimers had our usual gathering on the Second Saturday.
 Seventeen people joined in.
 Our usual meeting space was occupied, so with thanks to the priest, Tony Powell, we quickly moved to Trinity Episcopal Church.